AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/multi-lingual-literal.md

 ## Solution

-Multi-lingual versions of a literal property can be expressed as a simple `Repeated Property <repeated-property>` with the addition of a language code to distinguish between the alternate versions.
+Multi-lingual versions of a literal property can be expressed as a simple [`Repeated Property`](../chapter-3/repeated-property) with the addition of a language code to distinguish between the alternate versions.

 ## Example(s)

-``_:greeting a ex:LoginGreeting; skos:prefLabel "Hello!"; skos:prefLabel "Hola!"@es.``
+`_:greeting a ex:LoginGreeting; skos:prefLabel "Hello!"; skos:prefLabel "Hola!"@es.`

 ## Discussion